 - Dates of requested absences

 - An agenda or program that shows what events occur on what dates

 - A list of any exams, tests, or presentations they will miss on those dates

 Deadline for Submission of Request

 The requests are expected to be filed in the Registrar's Office as soon as the student receives the information and wishes to attend the event.
-At least two weeks (10 class days) in advance of the scheduled event is the time needed for the Committee to review the request and to take the follow-up action.
-The Committee typically cannot address the request if it does not arrive within this two-week (10 class days) timeframe.
+At least two weeks (10 business days) in advance of the scheduled event is the time needed for the Committee to review the request and to take the follow-up action.
+The Committee typically cannot address the request if it does not arrive within this two-week (10 business days) timeframe.

 If this deadline is not met, it may not be possible for the request to be processed.
 In this event, the student should work with the student's professors individually to determine if missed work can be made up.
 It is up to the instructor of each class to make this decision if an excused absence is not approved.

 Further, when the activity involves some kind of competition that may result in the student being selected for the next round, they need to notify the Committee within 24-hours to ask for the excused absence for that event.

 - Generally, Institute Excused Absences will be limited to no more than 10% of the instructional period within a term.
 An Excused Absence for the Final exam Period requires special approval.

 - Individual students making requests have the option of first working with their instructors for accommodations for missing class time.
 In such instances the IAA would not be needed.